 As mentioned above, CleanMyMac X is a great way to prevent automatic updates and remove unwanted background apps.
 It can also be used in a reverse way — for updating all your applications.

-The free version of CleanMyMac X (download it here) comes with an Updater feature to keep all of your updates in one place — whether or not you got them from the Mac App Store.
-It’s especially handy for 32-bit apps that will no longer work on newer macOS versions.
-But if there are newer, 64-bit versions of these apps already available, the Updater in CleanMyMac X will suggest updating your Mac automatically.
+The free version of CleanMyMac X (download it here) comes with the Updater module to keep all of your updates in one place — whether or not you got them from the App Store.

 It is also useful for keeping your Mac free from viruses and other problems that can cause a Mac to slow down.
-Get your Mac running as well as new, and make sure you’re only downloading the apps you definitely need.
+Get your Mac running as good as new and make sure you’re only downloading the apps you definitely need.